Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - The only satellite broadcasting in the L-band is **Fengyun 3C**.
 It is the last surviving member of the FengYun 3 constellation to have an L-band antenna, but due to a severe power supply failure **it only broadcasts when in sight of China** (When its footprint is anywhere within the chinese border).
 - It broadcasts a FengYun AHRPT signal containing 10 VIRR channels in addition to some other instruuments.
 Much like MetOp AHRPT, it has Reed-Solomon FEC, but unlike any other satellite in L-band **it broadcasts true color** (The rest can only do false color RGB composites) - exactly what you would see with your eyes if you stood right next to the satellite.
-- The signal has a much higher symbol rate in comparison to the rest of the satellites mentioned here, meaning you can not use a standard RTL-SDR dongle to receive it.
+- The signal has a higher symbol rate in comparison to the rest of the satellites mentioned here, meaning you can not use a standard RTL-SDR dongle to receive it.

 ![FengYun AHRPT screenshot from SatDump](./Assets/Radio/FengYun-AHRPT.png) *FengYun 3C AHRPT*